tcmulder/aquamin/docs/features/theme-configuration.md

 # Theme Configuration

 ## Component Philosophy
-All sites are built out of a collection of components.
-Just like with blocks, aquamin capitalizes on this by making it _really_ easy to work with components.
+All sites are essentially just a collection of varous components.
+As it does with blocks, aquamin capitalizes on this by making it _really_ easy to work with components.

-So, each component is it's own self-contained directory (with a few global exceptions) where you'll handle all development for that particular piece of the site (it may help to read [aquamin's block philosophy](/features/block-configuration#block-philosophy) for more on that).
+So, each component is it's own self-contained directory (with a few global exceptions) where you'll handle all development for that particular piece of the site (it may help to read [aquamin's block philosophy](/features/block-configuration#block-philosophy) for more on the theory).

 ## Creating Components

-The easiest way to create components is to run `wp aquamin component create` ([see the docs](/aquamin/features/wp-cli/#wp-aquamin-create-component)).
-If you have parcel running, just refresh the site and the scaffolded component will immediately be available, ready for you to customize within its own directory in `aquamin/components/component-library/`.
+The easiest way to create components is to run `wp aquamin component create` ([see the docs](aquamin/features/wp-cli/#wp-aquamin-create-component)).
+If you have parcel running, just refresh the site and the scaffolded component will immediately be available, ready for you to customize within its own directory in `aquamin/assets/component-library/`.
 If you had the command scaffold your PHP, you'll conveniently find the get_template_part() call (including the appropriate file path) in the comment above the markup.php file in that directory, too.

-Or, since there's a lot more variety to components than blocks, you may choose to add these manually for more control: just add a new directory and appropriate files to the `aquamin/components/component-library/` folder.
+Or, since there's a lot more variety to components than blocks, you may choose to add these manually for more control: just add a new directory and appropriate files to the `aquamin/assets/component-library/` folder.
 The main thing to keep in mind is that aquamin automatically includes all `style.css` styling on the front-end, all `editor.css` styling in the block editor's back-end, all `script.js` JavaScript on the front-end, and your HTML/PHP should go in `markup.php` files (you'll need to manually include them with `get_template_part()` where they're needed).
 Note you can also add a prefix to these files, like `main-menu-script.js` for example, to make debugging easier.

 ## Examples

-A good example component is the `aquamin/components/component-library/menu` component, which is where you'll build the site's navigation.
+A good example component is the `aquamin/assets/component-library/menu` component, which is where you'll build the site's navigation.

 ```
 📂 components